rogaha/docker-desktop/README.md

 ###On OS X:
 Requirements:
 - XQuartz (http://xquartz.macosforge.org/landing/)

-OBS: Currently there is a bug on XQuartz.
-The keyboard gets messed up when Xephyr tries to configure the X11-server's keyboard.

 ###On Linux:
 There is no requiment.
 If you have a Linux Desktop you should have X11 server installed already.